-Liverpool College Classics Network was established in 2016 to support the growth of classics teaching in state schools in the North West.
-Since 2016, the College and the University have retained a shared responsibility for running Liverpool’s successful and growing Greek school, which teaches 60 pupils per year GCSE Greek.
+The Liverpool College Classics Network was established in 2016 to support the growth of classics teaching in state schools in the North West.
+Since 2016, Liverpool College and The University of Liverpool have retained a shared responsibility for running Liverpool’s successful and growing Greek school, which offers pupils the opportunity to study GCSE and A Level Greek.

 Since inception we have:

-- encourage new secondary schools to incorporate the teaching of classics on the curriculum at Key Stage 3
+- recruit three new primary schools and three new secondary schools to embed classics on the curriculum, targeting Key Stage 3 in particular.

 If you are interested in introducing or expanding the teaching of classics in your schools with pupils of all ages and abilities please get in touch with us.
 We would love to hear from you and all the support we offer is free.

-The Liverpool College Classics Network is generously supported by The Rushworth Foundation which supports music, the arts and education in Liverpool.
+The Liverpool College Classics Network is generously sponsored by The Rushworth Foundation which supports music, the arts and education in Liverpool.

 We invite individual or corporate sponsorship of our regional networks.
 If you would like to find out more, please contact Alice: firstname.lastname@example.org.